FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 | color ram color size | 8x16 pixel | 8x8 pixel |
 | screen size | 320x192 pixel | 320x200 pixel |

-Color ram double buffer has less fine adressable blocks for chars and their corresponding color ram color (8x16 instead of 8x8).
+Color ram double buffer has less fine addressable blocks for chars and their corresponding color ram color (8x16 instead of 8x8).
 Also it has a slightly lower resolution.

 #### Pixel Definition